Reception

 Key Dates

-Monday 5th January - Children return to school
+Monday 23rd February - Children return to school for Spring 2

 What will we be learning in Reception?

-Throughout the half term, we will also take part in a range of national events that enrich our learning:
+Throughout the half term, we will also take part in a range of special celebrations and national events that enrich our learning:

 Personal, Social and Emotional Development